Asbestos Profile: European Union

 Although the use of amphiboles was banned in the 1980s, chrysotile was still being used in Member States as the 21st century dawned [Asbestos: The Human Cost of Corporate Greed].
 The EU-wide ban which took effect as of January 1, 2005 was made possible when France became the 9th Member State to ban asbestos, thereby giving the pro-ban lobby a majority voice in the EU asbestos debate [see: Europe Says No to Asbestos! and European Chrysotile Ban Upheld].
 The ban allowed a time-limited single exemption for chrysotile asbestos diaphragms "used for electrolysis in existing installations."
-The 2008 review, which was mandated for this derogation, was rubber-stamped under mysterious circumstances and was subsequently challenged, unsuccessfully, by civil society [EU asbestos derogation]; as of August 2013, the derogation remains in force [Europe to Enter Post-Asbestos Era?]
+The 2008 review, which was mandated for this derogation, was rubber-stamped under mysterious circumstances and was subsequently challenged, unsuccessfully, by civil society [EU asbestos derogation]; as of now (May 2018), the derogation remains in force [Europe to Enter Post-Asbestos Era?]
 [End Europe’s Asbestos Derogation!].

 Appreciating the significance of the French asbestos ban, the Government of Canada issued a legal challenge at the World Trade Organization; this case was successfully defended during the original hearing and the appeal by the EU on behalf of France [WTO Upholds French Ban on Chrysotile].
 The case had many interesting facets not least of which were the unanimous decisions by independent expert witnesses who concluded that: chrysotile is a carcinogen, the concept of "controlled use" is unrealistic and safer alternatives exist.
 The fiasco of the amicus briefs is an interesting footnote to this complex litigation [The WTO: Who Needs Friends?].